Tiger Leaping Gorge

 Tiger Leaping Gorge (虎跳峡 (Hǔ tiào xiá)) is a scenic canyon on the Jinsha River, a primary tributary of the upper Yangtze River.
 It is located 60 km north of Lijiang City, Yunnan in southwestern China.
 It is part of the Three Parallel Rivers of Yunnan Protected Areas World Heritage Site.

 Legend says the name comes from a hunted tiger escaping by jumping across the river at the narrowest point (still 25 m wide), using the rock in the middle.

-At a maximum depth of approximately 3,790 m from river to mountain peak, Tiger Leaping Gorge is one of the deepest and most spectacular river canyons in the world.
+At a maximum depth of approximately 3,790 m from river to mountain peak, Tiger Leaping Gorge is one of the deepest river canyons in the world.
 The inhabitants of the gorge are primarily the indigenous Nakhi people, who live in a handful of small hamlets.
 Their primary subsistence comes from grain production and nowadays hiking tourism.